tonioloewald/xinjs-storage/README.md

 There are other wrappers for indexedDB but they aren't _teensy_.
-People get enticed by the robust looking database features and forget Javascript actually does all that _faster_, so why bother?
+People get enticed by the robust looking database features and forget Javascript actually does all that _faster_, and in a language you already know and use, so why bother?

 ## Installation